Lab-LAMbDA/Usti-nad-Labem-synthetic/README.md

 ## Main reference

-The main research reference for the general pipeline methodology is:
+The main research reference for the study is:
-> Hörl, S. and M. Balac (2020) [Reproducible scenarios for agent-based transport simulation: A case study for Paris and Île-​de-France](https://www.researchgate.net/publication/341131284_Reproducible_scenarios_for_agent-based_transport_simulation_A_case_study_for_Paris_and_Ile-de-France), Arbeitsberichte Verkehrs-und Raumplanung, 1499, IVT, ETH Zurich, Zurich.
+> Coming soon

-The main research reference for the Sao Paulo synthetic population is:
+The main research reference for the Eqasim Framework is:
+> Hörl, S. & Balac, M. (2021).
+Open synthetic travel demand for Paris and Île-de-France: Inputs and output data, Data in Brief, Volume 39, 2021, https://doi.org/10.1016/j.dib.2021.107622

+The main research approach utilized for the methodology:
-> Sallard, A., M. Balac and S. Hörl (2020) [An agent-based scenario for the Sao Paulo Metropolitan Region](https://www.researchgate.net/publication/342735196_An_agent-based_scenario_of_the_Greater_usti_Metropolitan_Region), Arbeitsberichte Verkehrs-und Raumplanung, xxx, IVT, ETH Zurich, Zurich.
+> Sallard, A., Balać, M., Hörl, S. (2020).
+A synthetic population for the greater São Paulo metropolitan region.
+Arbeitsberichte Verkehrs-und Raumplanung, 1545, https://doi.org/10.3929/ethz-b-000429951